Aurora Vote 2023: Coffman leads in mayor’s race as initial ballot results come in - Sentinel Colorado

-Challenger Councilmember Juan Marcano has so far garnered about 38% of the vote.
+Democrat challenger Juan Marcano has so far garnered about 38.2% of the vote.
+Outsider Democrat Jeff Sanford claimed about 7.1%.

 The situation was reflected in the rest of the Aurora City Council races, where Democrats trailed their Republican opponents.